selemtei/programming-test/question6.md

 # Question 6

-Here are two solutions to the problem: given an array of integers, find two numbers such that they add up to a specific target number.
+Here are two solutions to the following problem: given an array of integers, find two numbers such that they add up to a specific target number.

 Here is a solution utilising lists.